James Cropper (abolitionist): Early life

-James Cropper was born at Winstanley, Lancashire into a Quaker family, the son of Thomas Cropper and his wife Rebecca Winstanley.
-He was intended by his father for the family farm, but he left home at 17 and became an apprentice in the Liverpool mercantile house of Rathbone Brothers.
+James Cropper was born in Winstanley, Lancashire into a Quaker family, the son of Thomas Cropper and his wife Rebecca Winstanley.
+He was intended by his father for the family farm, but he left home at 17 and became an apprentice in the Liverpool mercantile house of the Rathbone Brothers.
 Cropper married in 1796 Mary Brinsmead, and outlived her by two years.
 They had two sons, John and Edward, who survived him, and a daughter, who married Joseph Sturge of Birmingham, and died in giving birth to her first child.
 In 1799 James Cropper went into partnership with Thomas Benson to form the shipping agents Cropper, Benson and Co.
 He became an abolitionist, active against slavery in the Caribbean.
-He also was concerned at poverty in Ireland, made a series of visits there, and established cotton-mills.
+He also was concerned about poverty in Ireland, made a series of visits there, and established cotton mills.
 The success of his firm enabled Cropper to eventually build a pocket stately home called Dingle Bank on the rocky promontory of Dingle Point, overlooking the River Mersey in the south of Liverpool.
 Two adjacent houses were built for Cropper's sons – John and Edward.

-Contribution to the Abolition of Slavery Act of 1833.
+Contribution to the Abolition of Slavery Act 1833

 The Cropper family were Quakers, a faith committed to abolishing the slave trade.
 In 1790 James Cropper joined the Liverpool firm of Rathbone, Benson and Co under the company's proprietor William Rathbone - a leading abolitionist.
 The seventeen-year-old James Cropper soon became acquainted with a wider circle of radical Liverpool abolitionists whose members also included William Roscoe.
 Cropper was able to witness the campaign for the abolition of the slave trade from the very city whose interests were closely tied up within it.